coderarjob/meghaos-x86/README.md

 # MEGHA OPERATING SYSTEM V2 - x86

-A general purpose 32 bit Operating System that runs of a 1.44 MiB floppy and requires 1.44 MiB of RAM, for the Intel x86 processor architecture.
+A general purpose 32 bit Operating System that runs of a 1.44 MiB floppy and requires 1.44 MiB of RAM.

-MeghaOS is completely written from scratch and is primarily a learning project.
+MeghaOS is written completely from scratch and is primarily a learning project.
 The goal for MeghaOS is to provide an environment to do experiments with the computer and to play around.

 Think of MeghaOS as a bike with training wheels - there is protection, but they can be disabled or